Health Care Compliance Certificate Program

 The Health Care Compliance (HCC) Certificate program teaches you the relevant law and practical applications of compliance.
 Gain knowledge of best practices through exploration of current issues, and learn from Pitt Law’s expert faculty, including professors of the School of Law and Graduate School of Public Health, current and former federal regulators, and compliance-industry experts.

 This program is accredited by the Compliance Certification Board (CCB)®.
-That means that, with your Health Care Compliance Certificate in hand, you will be eligible to sit for the CCEP®, CCEP-I®, CHC®, CHRC®, and/or CHPC® exams, giving you a valuable opportunity to advance your career.
+That means that, with your Health Care Compliance Certificate in hand, you will be eligible to take the Certified in Health Care Compliance Exam (CHC®) and sit for the CCEP®, CCEP-I®, CHRC®, and/or CHPC® exams, giving you a valuable opportunity to advance your career.

 - Certified Compliance & Ethics Professional (CCEP)®

 - Certified in Healthcare Compliance (CHC)®

 - Certified in Healthcare Privacy Compliance (CHPC)®

 Find the online program that fits your needs.
 Our Online Master of Studies in Law (MSL) program is designed for professionals seeking to enhance their careers through a legal education with a versatile alternative to the traditional three-year JD degree.
 Our graduate certificates can further your expertise within a specific area of the law in 10 months.
 Students who complete a certificate program have the option of applying those 15 course credits toward the Online MSL degree.

 Complete the form to get a program brochure for Pitt Law’s Online MSL plus your chosen specialization, or your chosen certificate program, delivered to your inbox.

 Objectives of the Health Care Compliance Certificate Program

 Through the coursework in the HCC program, students will: